-Because beauty is the order of the world as necessity, strictly speaking (and like Weil’s conception of providence) it is universal; “beauty” applies principally to the world as a whole, and therefore consent to beauty must be total.
-Thus it functions as an “implicit love of God” [see WFG 99].
+Because beauty is the order of the world as necessity, strictly speaking, “beauty” applies principally to the world as a whole, and therefore consent to beauty must be total.
+Thus the love of beauty functions as an “implicit love of God” [see WFG 99].
 More specifically, on the level of the particular there are, secondarily, types of beauty that nevertheless demonstrate balance, order, proportion, and thus their divine provenance (e.g., those found in nature, art, and science).

 7. Reception and Influence

 Across Europe and more recently, Weil’s “negative politics”—that is, turning away from institutions and ideology and toward religious reflection—, in conjunction with Michel Foucault’s concept of biopolitics, has been taken up by the political philosophies of Giorgio Agamben and Roberto Esposito (Ricciardi 2009).
 In doing so, Agamben (who wrote his dissertation on Weil’s political thought and critique of personhood, ideas of which went on to shape Homo Sacer [see Agamben 2017]) and Esposito rely on Weil’s concepts of decreation, impersonality, and force.
 Beyond the Continental scene, her Christian Platonism—especially her concepts of the good, justice, void, and attention—influenced Iris Murdoch’s emphasis on the good, metaphysics, and morality, and was thereby part of a recent revival in virtue ethics (Crisp & Slote 1997).
 In addition, many have noted the “spiritual kinship” that is apparent between the religious and ethical philosophies of Weil and Ludwig Wittgenstein.
 For example, the view that belief in God is not a matter of evidence, logic, or proof is shared by these thinkers (Von der Ruhr 2006).
 The legacy of Weil’s writings on affliction and beauty in relation to justice is also felt in Elaine Scarry’s writings on aesthetics (Scarry 1999).
 T. S. Eliot, who wrote the introduction to The Need for Roots, cites Weil as an inspiration of his literature, as do W. H. Auden, Czeslaw Milosz, Seamus Heaney, Flannery O’Connor, Susan Sontag, and Anne Carson.

-In Anglo-American academic consideration, Weil scholarship has emphasized her concept of supernatural justice, including the philosophical tensions that inform her materialism and mysticism (Winch 1989; Dietz 1988; Bell 1993, 1998; Rhees 2000).
+The Anglo-American secondary literature on Weil has emphasized her concept of supernatural justice, including the philosophical tensions that inform her materialism and mysticism (Winch 1989; Dietz 1988; Bell 1993, 1998; Rhees 2000).
 Additional considerations treat her Christian Platonism (Springsted 1983; Doering & Springsted 2004).
 Recent English-language scholarship on Weil has included texts on her concept of force (Doering 2010), her radicalism (Rozelle-Stone & Stone 2010), and the relationship in her thought between science and divinity (Morgan 2005), between suffering and trauma (Nelson 2017), and between decreation and ethics (Cha 2017).
-Furthermore, her concepts have influenced recent contributions to questions of identity (Cameron 2007), political theology (Lloyd 2011), and animality (Pick 2011), and international relations (Kinsella 2021).
+Furthermore, her concepts have influenced recent contributions to questions of identity (Cameron 2007), political theology (Lloyd 2011), animality (Pick 2011), and international relations (Kinsella 2021).

 Cited Works by Weil